l50/awsutils/ssm/README.md

 DeleteParam(ssmiface.SSMAPI, string) error
 ```

-DeleteParam deletes a parameter in SSM
+DeleteParam removes a parameter from AWS SSM.

-Inputs:
+**Parameters:**

-    svc is an Amazon SSM service client
+svc: AWS SSM service client.
-    name is the name of the parameter
+name: Name of the parameter to delete.

-Output:

-    If success, information about the parameter and nil
-    Otherwise, nil and an error from the call to DeleteParam
+**Returns:**

+error: An error if any issue occurs while deleting the parameter.

 ---